Hiding Backdoors within Event Sequence Data via Poisoning Attacks: Related Work

+Poisoning attacks have been developed in various areas, from NLP to CV.
+In~\cite{yang2021careful}, researchers found that changing one word embedding can poison an NLP model, while the model's performance on clean data remains consistent for sentiment analysis and sentence-pair classification tasks.
 The authors of the paper~\cite{wallace2020concealed} propose a method for data poisoning with particular triggers.
 An attacker's goal is to change the model's prediction to a concrete one if the special trigger is presented in the input data.
 This attack type is called a \textit{trojan attack}, which is a subtype of the poisoning attacks.
-Trojan attacks can also be found in CV~\cite{gao2019strip},~\cite{zheng2023trojvit}.
+Trojan attacks can also be found in CV~\cite{gao2019strip,zheng2023trojvit}.
 The paper~\cite{gao2019strip} demonstrates on several image datasets that the convolutional neural networks (CNNs) are quite easily exposed to poisoning and proposes the method for poisoning examples detection.
 The authors of~\cite{zheng2023trojvit} claim that transformer-based architectures, especially ViTs, are robust to classical trojan attacks and require specific methods for their poisoning.
 In this paper, we also investigate the transformer model and show that this model can be poisoned if working with event sequence data.

 The authors of the paper~\cite{saha2020hidden} work with the pretrained on the clean data model and fine-tune it on poisoned data.
 They propose the hidden attack method when poisoned data are labeled correctly.
 To poison the data, triggers are added to the specific image patch.
 During this process, they do not change the target label of the image.
 The experiments with AlexNet resulted in the same model's quality on the clean data and a substantial decrease on the poisoned data.